 2. Make good use of your glove compartment.
 Stash away a bottle of top-quality balsamic vinegar and one of Dijon mustard.
 Gomer explains, “If you want to keep from gaining weight on your trip, big green salads are a great choice as a snack or meal starter, but salads aren’t going to do much for your waistline if you’re pouring oily salad dressing on them.
 Did you know that a tablespoon of olive oil has more than eight times the calories of a tablespoon of balsamic vinegar?”

 So keep that bottle of balsamic handy.
 If you want a little kick, pour some in a glass and swirl in a little Dijon.
 It’s rich and delish.
 Another nice combo is red wine vinegar and a little Splenda.

 3. Love your potatoes.
 “The poor maligned potato,” wrote heart disease prevention pioneer Nathan Pritikin, the Pritikin Longevity Center’s founder, 50 years ago.
 Back then—and still today—many people think potatoes are a no-no food.
 “Potatoes are actually very good for us, especially for losing weight.
-That’s because, ounce for ounce, potatoes are one of the most filling and low-calorie foods we can eat,” affirms Dr. Danine Fruge, associate medical director at Pritikin.
+That’s because, ounce for ounce, potatoes are one of the most filling and low-calorie foods we can eat,” affirms Dr. Danine Fruge, associate medical director and women’s health director at Pritikin.